Networks initiated as part of the project

 - Greenland: Alexander Montgomery Andersen, dancer and choreographer, Axl productions.

-- Sweden: Ninos Josef, dancer (Royal Swedish Ballet) and actor (Dramaten), editor in chief of Cultwatch, board member of Konstnärsnämnden (Swedish arts grants committe)
+- Sweden: Ninos Josef, dancer (Royal Swedish Ballet) and actor (Dramaten), editor in chief of Cultwatch, board member of Konstnärsnämnden (Swedish arts grants committee)

 - Denmark: Julienne Doko, dancer (African contemporary dance), choreographer and instructor